wiz0u/WTelegramBot/README.md

 * The orders of parameters can differ, presenting a more logical order for developers, with the more rarely used optional parameters near the end.
 * There is no CancellationToken parameter because it doesn't make sense to abort an immediate TCP request to Client API.
 _(Even with HTTP Bot API, it didn't make much sense: You can use cancellationToken.ThrowIfCancellationRequested() at various points of your own code if you want it to be cancellable)_
-* In case of an error, WTelegram.Bot will throw `TL.RpcException` showing the raw Telegram error, instead of an ApiRequestException
+* In case of an error, WTelegram.Bot will throw `WTelegram.WTException` like `TL.RpcException` showing the raw Telegram error, instead of an ApiRequestException

 ## How to access the advanced features?